Here's the truth...

 In addition, oftentimes the family of a deceased person must deal with planning and undertaking a tag sale.
 In many ways, and on a number of different levels, planning and pursuing a tag sale is far easier said than done.

-At the heart of preparing for and executing a lucrative sale is developing a thorough plan of action as well as accessing an array of vital resources.
+At the heart of having an estate sale is developing a thorough plan of action as well as accessing an array of vital resources.

 First, an individual who has lost a loved one must be certain that he or she is experience a healthy bereavement process.